h2oai/h2o-3/h2o-docs/src/product/tutorials/kmeans/kmeans.md

 0. Once data are parsed, click the **View** button, then click the **Build Model** button.
 0. Select `K-means` from the drop-down **Select an algorithm** menu, then click the **Build model** button.
-0. If the parsed arrhythmia.hex file is not already listed in the **Training_frame** drop-down list, select it.
+0. If the parsed seeds_dataset.hex file is not already listed in the **Training_frame** drop-down list, select it.
 Otherwise, continue to the next step.
 0. From the **Ignored_columns** section, select the columns to ignore in the *Available* area to move them to the *Selected* area.
 For this example, select column 7 (the a priori known clusters for this dataset).
 0. In the **K** field, specify the number of clusters.
 For this example, enter `3`.
 0. In the **Max_iterations** field, specify the maximum number of iterations.
 For this example, enter `100`.